Health and Safety

 Health History and Emergency Care Plan

 When registering child(ren) and prior to the first day of attendance, Parents must provide a completed health history and emergency care plan form.
 This information must be updated at least annually to ensure that information such as immunizations and current health conditions are up-to-date.
-Completed health history and emergency care plan forms are kept on-site in a locked container and accompany the child throughout the day.
+Completed health history and emergency care plan forms are kept secured on-site and accompany the child throughout the day.

 We understand that for religious, health or personal reasons, Parents may elect to not immunize their children.
 In these situations, Parents must complete required documentation in order to enroll their child in the program.

-Wisconsin Youth is committed to the prevention of and preparation for events that could negatively impact the health and safety of all program participants.
+Wisconsin Youth Company is committed to the prevention of and preparation for events that could negatively impact the health and safety of all program participants.
 Policies and procedures that outline proper practices to reduce or eliminate risk have been developed through collaboration with our risk management director and are a part of every employee’s training.
 Annual inspection of each program location, monthly procedure review and on-going training ensure compliance at each program site.
-Risk management practices that relate to the health and safety of program participants are available for Parent review at each program location.
-In addition, the following practices help support preparedness at Wisconsin Youth locations:
+In addition, the following practices help support preparedness at Wisconsin Youth Company locations:

-- Wisconsin Youth complies with state guidelines regarding CPR and first aid training for all staff.
+- Wisconsin Youth Company complies with state guidelines regarding CPR and first aid training for all staff

-- The emergency medical facility and location is posted.
+- The emergency medical facility that is closest to the program location is posted at the Parent table

-- Each program is equipped with communication devices (cell phones and/or two-way radios) that will support the ability to communicate within the program and also in an emergency outside of the regular program space.
+- Each program is equipped with communication devices (cell phones and two-way radios) that will support the ability to communicate within the program and also in an emergency outside of the regular program space

-- Wisconsin Youth provides a second adult that is available within five minutes for emergencies at each program.
-This information is posted on the licensing board.
+- Wisconsin Youth Company designates a second adult that is available within five minutes for emergencies at each program.
+This information is posted on the licensing board

 When we leave our main program location to go elsewhere, like on a field trip or to the playground, staff will leave a sign posted to let families know where they are.
 Please look for these signs if you come into our program area and we’re not there.